sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL-step-by-step - oracle-to-postgresql.md

     ![Changing the target framework of the solution](./media/changing-target-framework.PNG)

 ### Task 2: Configure the PostgreSQL server instance
+In this task, we will be modifying the PostgreSQL instance to fit our needs.

-1. Storage auto-growth is a feature in which Azure will add more storage automatically when you run out of it.
+1. Storage Auto-growth is a feature in which Azure will add more storage automatically when you run out of it.
 We do not need it for our purposes so we will need to disable it.
 To do this, locate the PostgreSQL instance you created.
 Then, under the **Settings** tab, select **Pricing tier**.

     ![Changing the pricing tier](./media/changing-tier.PNG)